thesephist/traceur/README.md

 ## Sample renders

-Full glass orb with no focus blur
+Full glass orb with no focus blur on the scene

 ![Full glass orb with no focus blur](img/no-blur.bmp)